A Simple Guide to Evaluating Awards and Reports when Choosing a Software Vendor

 Let’s take awards first.
 If you are looking at an award, try to understand the extent of the experience, and if there are year-over-year improvements.
 Is this an award by peers and industry associates?
 Just by looking at the list of awards on the site, you can determine if this company is improving its products year after year, and if colleagues admire and appreciate the direction of the company.

-For instance, in this Frost & Sullivan Award for Strategic Leadership, it is hard to understand exactly what the award means unless you first read the criteria located on the last page:
+For instance, it is hard to understand exactly what the award means unless you first read the criteria located on the last page:

 Here the award is based on in-depth understanding of the technical features of the product, but also how it impacts the customer which is something you may only learn by doing lengthy customer interviews.